neocliff/my-make-things/README.md

 hello.

 As I said, this source is simple though contrived and is intended to prove capability of the make build system.
+Hopefully, you find it a useful starting point for your own projects.